Captiva Beach Nourishment Program

 The residents and businesses on Captiva have successfully managed Captiva's beach for 60 years, improving and reinforcing our beach with each project.
 The success of the program is evident by the lack of any significant structural damage due to ever-changing tide and wave forces during the 2004 and 2005 hurricane seasons, including a hit by Hurricane Charley.

 Captiva Erosion Prevention District (CEPD) has developed a comprehensive plan which protects and strengthens the island’s shoreline.
 The program receives support from various federal, state, county, and local agencies with all efforts spearheaded under the direction of the CEPD stewardship.

 On March 5, 2019, Captiva voters approved a bond not to exceed $18 million and that which would be assessed at actual cost once the work is completed.
-The restoration work was estimated at $30 million with funding to be allocated by the Florida Department of Environmental Protection, Lee County, Lee County Tourism Development Council, and Captiva property owners.
-CEPD is also communicating with the US Army Corps of Engineers exploring other funding possibilities on a federal level.
+The island wide beach nourishment project has an estimated cost of $18.25 million, with funding to be allocated by the Florida Department of Environmental Protection, Lee County, Lee County Tourism Development Council, and Captiva property owners.

 Public access to the project area will remain open with the exception of necessary restrictions being enforced in the immediate vicinity of construction activities.
 The project has a 15-year Joint Coastal Permit (JCP) permit from FDEP, which is valid until December 11, 2029.
 Likewise, the Department of Army (DA) Permit issued by the USACE in 2015 is valid until December 9, 2030.